 It sometimes happens that a term sheet takes the place of an LOI.
 The LOI looks more like a contract, whereas a term sheet contains a point-by-point summary of agreements.
-Both documents are regarded as a so-called ‘pre-agreement’.
+Both documents are regarded as a ‘preliminary agreement’.

 The title of the document is irrelevant for the parties’ commitment to the content of an LOI or a term sheet.
 The title could suggest that the agreements made therein are non-binding for the parties.
 That is not necessarily the case.

-The wording chosen in the document is decisive for the possible binding of the parties to the content of the LOI or the term sheet.
-If the document in question does not contain an escape clause or conditions for concluding the purchase agreement, and if all points relevant to the deal are included, a party that changes its mind may be deceived.
+The wording chosen in the document is decisive for the possible binding of the parties to the contents of the LOI or the term sheet.
+If the document in question does not contain an escape clause or conditions for concluding the purchase agreement, and if all points relevant to the deal are included, a party that changes its mind may end up being deceived

 A purchase agreement

-The content of the APA or SPA is usually extensively negotiated by (the lawyers of) the parties, with several draft versions being sent back and forth before a final version is signed.
+The content of the APA or SPA is usually extensively negotiated by the parties and their lawyers, with several draft versions being sent back and forth before a final version is signed.

-Negotiations about the content of the purchase agreement sometimes start earlier in the sales process.
-This happens when parties have agreed on a specific time frame in the LOI or term sheet, for example.
+Negotiations about the contents of the purchase agreement sometimes start earlier in the sales process.
+This happens when the parties have agreed to a specific time frame in the LOI or term sheet, for example.

 Signing the SPA is called the signing.
-The share transfer therefore does not take place immediately.
-This is done via the notary.
-The passing of the notarial deed is called closing.
+The share transfer does not therefore happen immediately.
+This is done via the notary and can happen later.
+The execution of the notarial deed is called closing.

 Investor – and especially seller – beware!
 The name of a document does not necessarily determine whether the parties are bound by its contents.
 For more information on the law of obligations, please contact lawyer Dirk de Waard on email@example.com | +31 20 24 80 602.